 Yamaha has some models with great designs, many of which have different finishes that blends in nicely in a modern home.

 For your protection, we strongly suggest buying a product that comes with at least one, or both.
 The warranty (for however long they offer), will allow you to get your product fixed if something goes wrong.
 The guarantee will leave you room for exchanges and returns.

 If guarantees and/or warranties are offered by the manufacturer, you can expect a certain standard in the quality.
 For your own peace of mind in the long run, we urge you to look for products that are covered.

 In short, absolutely!
 They enhance the sound and enrich your overall movie experience.

 Although if you are buying a $70 sound bar option, chances are it just functions as a mini speaker.
 Their biggest role is to offer higher audio quality than just TV speakers alone.
 The soundbars can range greatly in price, and this is due to the features they have.
-From under 100 to over 1000, you can be sure you are getting different components.
+From under 100 to over a grand, you can be sure you are getting different components.

 Some of you may be thinking your TV speakers are designed to sound just fine.
 Still, most of the people out there still want a more expansive sound rather than mediocre sound.
 And since many TVs today are thinly designed, you can imagine that offers little to no space for traditional speakers that do the job.

 You will come across soundbars designed with separate woofers and tweeters for added amplification, but some have them built-in.
 We spent most of our time explaining why soundbars are worth your money and all the different features you will get.

 What about the downsides?

 If you are alright with the uniform shape of all soundbars, then you’re good to go.
 Another downside is, funnily enough, the very thing they are supposed to improve – the sound.
 Yes, most of them help enhance the sound of TV speakers and perform better than mini speakers, but they do not compare to regular speakers.